awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 In some cases, you might need to enable your users' Chromebooks to install Android applications\.
 For more information, see [Set Up Android for Chromebooks](set-up-android-chromebook.md)\.

-### My users aren’t receiving invitation emails or password reset emails<a name="welcome_emails"></a>
+### My users aren't receiving invitation emails or password reset emails<a name="welcome_emails"></a>

-Users might not receive welcome or password reset emails for WorkSpaces that were created using AD Connector\.
+Users do not automatically receive welcome or password reset emails for WorkSpaces that were created using AD Connector\.

 To manually send welcome emails to these users, see [Send an Invitation Email](manage-workspaces-users.md#send-invitation)\.

-To assist users with resetting their passwords, see your documentation for Microsoft Active Directory\.
+To reset user passwords, see [Set Up Active Directory Administration Tools for Amazon WorkSpaces](directory_administration.md)\.

+### My users don't see the Forgot password? option on the client login screen<a name="forgot_password"></a>

+If you're using AD Connector, your users won't be able to reset their own passwords\. \(The **Forgot password?** option on the WorkSpaces client application login screen won't be available\.\) For information about how to reset user passwords, see [Set Up Active Directory Administration Tools for Amazon WorkSpaces](directory_administration.md)\.

 ### I receive the message "The system administrator has set policies to prevent this installation" when I try to install applications on a Windows WorkSpace<a name="msi_wont_install"></a>